auca/com.122-119/Practice_Tasks/Object-oriented_Programming/Practice_01-02.md

     If the number of arguments is zero, the message must be '`The turtle number was not provided.
 Please, try again.`'

-    If the number of arguments is zero, the message must be '`More arguments than necessary were provided for the "select" command.
+    If the number of arguments is greater than one, the message must be '`More arguments than necessary were provided for the "select" command.
 Please, try again.`'

 4. Invalid argument for the `select` command (not a number)